 My friend has been on lots of cruises and wants me to go on one later this fall with her.
 Already my mind is reluctantly, hemming and hawing.
-Thinking up reasons I shouldn’t go, the thoughts of omnipresent disasters: a hurricane, rainy, stormy weather, sea sickness, worsening back problems or heel problems; all of which could make that vacation investment a total loss!
+Thinking up reasons I shouldn’t go, the thoughts of omnipresent disasters: a hurricane, rainy, stormy weather, sea sickness, illness; all of which could make that vacation investment a total loss!

-Then I worry: What if I can’t sleep at night and end up sleeping the next morning away?
-What about my two cats?
-They have to have their medicines but I have another cat owner with whom I am swapping sitting services.
+Then I worried: What if I can’t sleep at night and end up sleeping the next morning away?
+What about my cat?
+She has to have her medicines but I have another cat owner with whom I am swapping sitting services.
 But what if they get sick while I am gone?
 What if I spend too much money?
 Do I have enough money to go??

 There come the questions again!